A Dual-Helix Governance Approach Towards Reliable Agentic Artificial Intelligence for WebGIS Development: Case Study 1: FutureShorelines Project

 The refactoring transformed the 2,265-line monolith into six cohesive ES6 modules, eliminating global scope dependencies and establishing a unified configuration and event-driven communication pattern.
 The modular architecture also makes the codebase easier to maintain and adapt to new scenarios.
 For example, new charts quantifying seagrass distribution \citep{parkinson_sea_2025} can be implemented directly in the \texttt{chartManager.js} module.

-To quantify the structural improvements, four key software metrics were evaluated.
-Logical Source Lines of Code (LLOC) measures the number of executable statements, excluding comments and whitespace to accurately represent program size \citep{jay_cyclomatic_2009}.
-Cyclomatic complexity calculates the number of decision points and independent paths within the logic.
-Lower values signify reduced risk and easier unit testing \citep{mccabe_complexity_1976}.
-The Maintainability Index is a composite score where higher values indicate a more manageable codebase.
-Originally, scores below 65 were considered to suggest high technical debt \citep{oman_metrics_1992}, however, modern interpretations consider scores above 20 adequate \citep{microsoft_code_metrics_2024}.
-Finally, JSHint Warnings were used to track adherence to modern ECMAScript standards and identify potential runtime hazards.
-As Table~\ref{tab:code-metrics} suggests, the refactoring produced measurable improvements.
+To quantify the structural improvements, we evaluated four standard software metrics: Logical Source Lines of Code (SLOC) \citep{jay_cyclomatic_2009}, Cyclomatic Complexity \citep{mccabe_complexity_1976}, the Maintainability Index \citep{oman_metrics_1992, microsoft_code_metrics_2024}, and JSHint Warnings.
+As Table~\ref{tab:code-metrics} demonstrates, the refactoring produced measurable improvements across all dimensions.
 The 49\% reduction in logical SLOC was achieved by eliminating redundant logic and modularizing shared utilities.
 The 51\% reduction in cyclomatic complexity reflects the decomposition of deeply nested legacy conditional logic into manageable, single-responsibility functions.
-Only one JSHint warning remained, indicating strong adherence to modern ECMAScript standards.
-The 7-point increase in the maintainability index (on a 100-point scale) also confirms the improved codebase.
+Only one JSHint warning remained, indicating strong adherence to modern ECMAScript standards, and the 7-point increase in the maintainability index (on a 100-point scale) confirms the improved codebase.

 We also measured the self-learning capabilities of the architecture through the growth of the project-specific knowledge graph.
 During the refactoring, the agent identified and formalized undocumented project contexts that were not part of the initial knowledge base.
 These were added as persistent graph nodes, and included for example specific vector tile fallback logic and delayed chart initialization for hidden containers.
 Table~\ref{tab:kg-growth} documents the growth in KG nodes throughout the refactoring task.
 The graph grew from 28 seed nodes to 126 nodes, showing that the agent externalized and persisted discovered contexts without human technical intervention.
 A total of 98 new nodes were created autonomously.
 To ensure quality, these autonomously generated nodes were subject to human review (via the Agent Builder role), which confirmed that they accurately captured project patterns without introducing redundancy or hallucinations.
 This represents a transition from general model knowledge to a specialized memory.
 These new nodes are auditable, version-controlled and are immediately available for subsequent development sessions.